TranslatorSRI/NameResolution/data-loading/README.md

    $ gsplit -l 5000000 -d --additional-suffix .txt MolecularMixture.txt MolecularMixture
    ```

-3. Convert all the synonym text files into JSON document.
-To do this, you need to use the `csv2json.py` script
+3. Download all the synonym text files into the `data/json` folder.
+You can download this by running `make`.
-   included in this directory.
-By default, the Makefile expects the synonym files to be present in `data/synonyms`
-   and writes out JSON files to `data/json`.

    ```shell
    $ pip install -r requirements.txt